Advantages of Private Limited Company Over Limited Liability Partnership

 As the concept of ‘zero fees’ for Private Limited Companies has now been introduced by the Government.
 This hardly leaves any difference in the costing aspect of incorporation of LLPs and Private Limited Companies.
 The procedural aspects of incorporation of Private Limited Companies have also been made easier.
 Besides, there are other additional benefits of private companies such as the ease with which business can be done in comparison to an LLP.

-When a company is registered as a Private Limited Company, it gets permission to get foreign investment without any government approval.
+When a company is registered as a Private Ltd Company, it gets permission to get foreign investment without any government approval.
 Foreign companies and investors can easily invest in Private Limited Companies.
 Direct Foreign Investment opens doors for companies to take their business overseas, thereby giving tremendous opportunities for growth, even beyond national boundaries.
 The option of foreign direct investment in case of LLPs is available subject to certain conditions, is more complicated and regulated.

 The business in case of Private Limited Companies can be easily diversified as there are no strict regulations governing the same.
 However, diversification in case of an LLP is a complicated process since the business of LLP is bound by its agreement.
 The LLP agreement would need modification in case business has to be diversified, which is a long and tedious task as it would require compliance with a lot of statutory provisions.